iris1114/iris1114.github.io/content/posts/200419- javascript-function-parameters/index.md

 ---
-title: 'JavaScript Function Parameters #9'
+title: "JavaScript Function Parameters #9"
 author: Iris Chew
 date: 2020-04-19
 hero: ./images/js9.png
 excerpt: A JavaScript function does not perform any checking on parameter values (arguments).
+secret: true
 ---

 A JavaScript function does not perform any checking on parameter values (arguments).